lucasantarella/Omega/README.md

     </header>

 <h4>Purpose</h4>
 <p>Bring exposure to the school newspaper through mobile viewing.
-This app also servers as a learning experience for those members in Oratory Prep's Tech Club.</p>
+This app also serves as a learning experience for those members in Oratory Prep's Tech Club.</p>

 <h2>
 <a id="installation" class="anchor" href="#installation" aria-hidden="true"><span class="octicon octicon-link"></span></a>Installation</h2>